Tanacross language: Vowels

 The vowels i, e, a, and u may be distinguished for length, indicated in the practical orthography by doubling the vowel.
 The reduced vowel ä is indicated via the letter e.
 Thus, the practical orthography does not distinguish short e from ə.

-Vowels may be marked for high (á), rising (ǎ), falling (â) or extra-high (á́) tone.
+Vowels may be marked for high (á), rising (ǎ), falling (â) or extra-high (a̋) tone.
 Low tone is unmarked.

 Consonants

 The consonants of the Tanacross practical orthography are shown below.
 This practical orthography follows standard Athabaskan conventions, in particular, stops and affricates are grouped together phonologically.
-Also, voiceless unaspirated stops/afficates consonants are indicated using, for the most part, the IPA symbols for voiced consonants, while voiceless aspirated consonants are indicated using the IPA symbols for voiceless consonants.
+Also, voiceless unaspirated stops/affricates consonants are indicated using, for the most part, the IPA symbols for voiced consonants, while voiceless aspirated consonants are indicated using the IPA symbols for voiceless consonants.
 Note that in coda position the unaspirated/aspirated distinction reverts to a voiceless/voiced distinction, providing further motivation for the choice of symbols in the practical orthography.

 Semi-voiced fricatives

 One of the distinguishing features of Tanacross is the presence of so-called semi-voiced fricatives, a unique type of segment which appear to begin voiceless and transition to fully voiced.
 Acoustically, semi-voiced fricatives are characterized by lower intensity of high-frequency frication.
 Semi-voiced fricatives occur in stem-initial position in lieu of fully voiced fricatives.
 Even though they are essentially allophonic variants of the voiced fricatives, semi-voiced fricatives are indicated in the practical orthography via an underscore beneath the corresponding voiceless segment.